pravspk/Simple-electricity-usage-monitor/README.md

 # Simple-electricity-usage-monitor
 A cost-effective, smart energy monitor implemented using MQTT.

-The system consists of a current sensor interfaced with an Arduino and a NodeMCU to move data to the cloud.
+The system consists of a current sensor interfaced with an Arduino.
+NodeMCU is used to move the data to the cloud.